TeeWallz/psx-devconatiner/README.md

 This is a VSCode devcontainer for PSX development using PSN00bSDK.
 It is based on the Ubuntu devcontainer provided by Microsoft.
 The devcontainer is setup to build and debug a sample project provided by PSN00bSDK.

-Trying to get this consistenly running on my host machine was a pain and I Kept forgetting how it was set up.
+Trying to get this consistently running on my host machine was a pain and I kept forgetting how it was set up.
 I'm a fan of NixOS and I wanted to have a consistent development environment.
 This is my attempt to make it easier for myself and others to get started with PSX development.

 ## Setup